 In general, any dental problem that needs immediate treatment to stop bleeding, alleviate severe pain, or save a tooth is considered an emergency.
 This consideration also applies to severe infections that can be life-threatening and constitute contacting your dental office.

-- Use a cold compress on the swelling or painful area
+- Apply a cold compress to minimize swelling